Deploy Robotic Processes and Apps

 Administrators can efficiently deploy robotic processes between environments without needing to coordinate closely with the developer who coded the robotic process.
 You won't need access to an integrated development environment or the repository directly to collect these files.
 Instead, Appian RPA bundles everything into a ZIP file for administrators or non-developers to easily deploy to target environments.

 The exported package includes the robotic process configuration and related Java artifacts.
-These artifacts include classes and workflow libraries referenced by the robotic process, which are required for it to execute successfully.
+These artifacts include classes and libraries referenced by the robotic process, which are required for it to execute successfully.
 You can also include credentials that share permissions with the robotic package in the export package.

 Learn more about libraries in Appian RPA.